Fig & Fennel Post Partum

 About My Work

 I’ve spent the past fourteen years as a full-time career nanny, much of that time alongside newborns and families in the earliest, most vulnerable days of parenthood.
-This work has shaped me slowly and deeply—not just in how I care for babies, but in how I show up for parents as their lives change in irreversible and meaningful ways.
+This work has shaped me deeply—not only in how I care for babies, but in how I support parents as their lives shift in lasting and meaningful ways.

-Over the years, I’ve also sought out training that deepened my ability to listen, stay present, and support people through periods of transition.
-This learning continues to shape how I work—helping me slow things down, ask thoughtful questions, and create space for parents to be exactly where they are, without rushing toward solutions or minimizing their experience.
+Over the years, I have pursued additional training that strengthened my ability to listen closely, stay present, and support people through periods of transition.
+This learning informs my work every day—helping me slow the pace, ask thoughtful questions, and create space for parents to be exactly where they are, without urgency or judgment.

-In 2018, I completed my postpartum doula training through Natural Resources.
-While I had always loved caring for newborns, this training widened my understanding of the postpartum period as something tender, powerful, and worthy of care in its own right.
-It helped me see postpartum not as something to manage or endure, but as a sacred season for the entire family.
+In 2018, I completed my postpartum doula training through Natural Resources with Tracy Masilion.
+That training expanded my understanding of the postpartum period as a time that is tender, powerful, and deserving of intentional care.
+It affirmed what I had long sensed: postpartum is not something to endure, but a season to be supported.

-In 2019, I joined a family who went on to welcome three children over the course of six years.
-Supporting them through each postpartum period—integrating doula-informed care, practical newborn support, and steady emotional presence—has been a profound gift.
-Being with one family over time allowed me to witness not only newborn days, but the slow unfolding of parenthood, siblinghood, and family life.
-This depth of continuity shaped my practice in ways no single training ever could.
+In 2019, I joined a family who welcomed three children over six years.
+Supporting them through each postpartum period—integrating doula-informed care, practical newborn support, and steady emotional presence—was a rare and formative experience.
+Remaining with one family over time allowed me to witness not only newborn days, but the unfolding of parenthood, siblinghood, and family life.
+That depth of continuity shaped my practice in ways no single training could.

-During those years, I also had the privilege of working closely with postpartum doulas, lactation consultants, sleep specialists, and newborn care specialists.
-Learning from and alongside these professionals expanded my understanding of postpartum care and strengthened my desire to step fully into this work myself.
+During those years, I worked closely with postpartum doulas, lactation consultants, sleep specialists, and newborn care specialists.
+Collaborating with these professionals broadened my understanding of postpartum care and solidified my decision to step fully into this work.

-In 2025, ahead of the birth of this family’s third child, I repeated the Natural Resources postpartum doula training and began working independently with families toward certification.
-I am continuing to complete my certification requirements and will be undertaking additional postpartum doula training with Teri Nava Anderson of Harmony Doulas in April 2026.
+In 2025, I repeated the Natural Resources postpartum doula training and began working independently with families as I complete my certification requirements.

-Tracy Masilion, who teaches at Natural Resources, describes doula work as “mothering the mother.”
+Tracy Masilion describes doula work as “mothering the mother.”
 I hold that close.
-Sometimes that mothering looks like tending to the practical things—making sure you’ve eaten, that your baby is fed and settled, that the day feels held.
-Other times, it is the act of bearing witness: seeing how hard this is and gently naming it; seeing how deeply good it can be and honoring that too.
-And sometimes, it means offering silence—being nearby without words, without interpretation, allowing your experience to be entirely your own.
-My role is to move with care and attunement, to support what is needed in each moment, and to trust the power of quiet when that is what best serves.
+Sometimes that mothering looks like tending to the practical things—ensuring you have eaten, that your baby is settled, that the day feels supported.
+Other times, it is the act of bearing witness: recognizing how hard this is and gently naming it; recognizing how deeply good it can be and honoring that too.
+And sometimes, it means offering quiet presence—being nearby without commentary, allowing your experience to be entirely your own.
+My role is to move with attunement and steadiness, to respond to what is needed in each moment, and to trust the power of silence when that is what serves best.